rocktale/birthdaydroid/README.md

 # birthdaydroid

 This small app is intended to show a list of upcoming birthdays from the contact list.
-Furthermore, a simple widget is planned to get a quick glance at the next birthdays on the home screen.
+Furthermore, a simple widget is provided to get a quick glance at the next birthdays on the home screen.

+So far, the app only speaks German.

 ## Freatures